awtyklo/carve-api/README.md

 # Release

 Add new release on GitHub.
 It should be automatically synchronized by packagist.
-Remember to add tag (i.e. `3.0.1`) as well.
+Remember to add tag when adding new release (i.e. `3.0.1`) as well.

 ## Configuration